ratatui/ratatui-website/src/tutorial/main.md

 The if statement at the end of boilerplate checks if the `run_app` function errored.
 If `run_app` returned an `Ok` state.
 If it returned an `Ok` state, we need to check if we should print the json.

-If we don't call our print function before we call `execute!(LeaveAlternateScreen)`, our print calls will be rendered on an old screen and lost when we leave the alternate screen.
+If we don't call our print function before we call `execute!(LeaveAlternateScreen)`, our prints will be rendered on an old screen and lost when we leave the alternate screen.
 (For more information on how this works, read the [Crossterm documentation](https://docs.rs/crossterm/latest/crossterm/terminal/struct.LeaveAlternateScreen.html))